Code of practice 1 - Handling of personal data

 - they are required to do so in the discharge of regulatory functions or required by legislation, or

-3.15.3 The College must only use processors that guarantee compliance with the GDPR.
-The College must appoint the processor in the form of a binding agreement in writing (such as a data processing agreement or a services agreement with appropriate data processing clauses), which states that the processor must only act on the College’s documented instructions.
+1.24.3 The College must only use data processors that guarantee compliance with the GDPR.
+The College must appoint the data processor in the form of a binding agreement in writing (such as a data processing agreement or a services agreement with appropriate data processing clauses), which states that the processor must only act on the College’s documented instructions.
 The agreement must also contain a number of other provisions prescribed by the GDPR.
-The College has a data processing agreement template suitable when the College engages processors based in the EEA.
-For any other data processing arrangements, staff should contact the DPO for a suitable template.
+The College has a data processing agreement template suitable when the College engages processors based in the UK / EEA.
+For any other data processing arrangements, staff should contact the relevant contracts team or DPO for a suitable template.

-3.16.1 The transfer of personal data to recipients outside the EEA is generally prohibited unless:
+1.25.1 The transfer of personal data to recipients outside the UK/EEA is generally prohibited unless:

 - the jurisdiction in which the recipient is located is deemed to provide an adequate level of data protection;